 I looked to the others for help, but Emma was crying, Chloe was in a sort of hate-fuelled trance and Travis was cowering in the corner.
-Dom’s strength was unfortunately much greater than mine, and I fell to the ground, hitting my head on the coffee table.
+Dom’s strength was unfortunately much greater than mine and I fell to the ground, hitting my head on the coffee table.

 “It’s the only way!”
 Dom screamed, as he lifted the sofa as high as he could, and launched it towards the window with all his might.

 In the few milliseconds before the impact, I somehow had enough time to mentally contemplate several potential scenarios.
 One, that the window would be strong enough to withstand a direct collision, the sofa rebounding and landing squarely on Dom, perhaps killing him or at least incapacitating him to the point where he would never try something so stupid again.
 Two, that the sofa would go flying straight through the window, thus creating a hole into space, immediately sucking all of us out with the pressure and killing us all.
-Three, that Dom was actually right, the window really was a fake all along and that after smashing through it we’d be greeted by a film production crew wearing headphones, sitting around with video monitors and clipboards.
+Three, that Dom was actually right, the window really was a fake all along and that after smashing through it we’d be greeted by a TV production crew wearing headphones, sitting around with video monitors and clipboards.
 I found myself greatly preferring scenario number one.
-Even though three would technically put an end to this nightmare in the end of the day I just couldn’t stand to see Dom victorious.
+Even though three would technically put an end to this nightmare, in the end of the day I just couldn’t stand to see Dom victorious.

 Actually, all three of these scenarios were wrong.
 As the sofa collided with the window it smashed straight through, but before the vacuum of space began to take its toll, a blue flash of light appeared where the window once was and the glass magically repaired itself.
-No broken glass on the floor, no damage at all.
+No broken glass on the floor, no damage anywhere at all.
 The sofa, however, carried on its trajectory, very slowly rotating its way out into space.
-All five of us watched in silence as it gradually spun into the distance, slipping further and further away.
+All five of us watched silently as it gradually span into the distance, slipping further and further away.
 We continued to watch it glide out of reach for what must have been several minutes.
 Finally, Chloe voiced what we were all thinking.

 “Now we’ve got nowhere to sit, asshole!”